Skip to content

 Omnichannel messages

-• The Einstein capabilities we kept inside Essentials shaped how the company thought about AI for SMB later.
+• The Einstein capabilities kept inside Essentials shaped how the company thought about AI for SMB beyond this product.

 • Adoption and learning work shifted from fragmented per-feature tutorials into coherent cross-product journeys.